 Continuing Education Activity

-Betaxolol is a medication used mostly in the management and treatment of open-angle glaucoma, essential hypertension, post-myocardial infarction, and chronic stable angina.
+Betaxolol is a medication used mostly in managing and treating open-angle glaucoma, essential hypertension, post-myocardial infarction, and chronic stable angina.
 It is in the selective beta-1 adrenergic blocker class of medications.
-This activity describes the indications, action, and contraindications for betaxolol as a valuable agent in the management of open-angle glaucoma and essential hypertension.
+This activity describes the indications, action, and contraindications for betaxolol as a valuable agent in managing open-angle glaucoma and essential hypertension.
 This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the interprofessional team in the treatment of patients with open-angle glaucoma, hypertension, and related conditions.

-- Identify the mechanism of action and administration of betaxolol.
+- Identify the mechanism of action of betaxolol.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance betaxolol and improve outcomes.